ewellinger/random_scripts/README.md

 **NOTE**: This function is still under active development.
 Work is being done to extend the function's ability to have a multi-class classification model create a plot for a discrete column with grouped box plots.
 Stay tuned!

+## Sync Data With S3
+Script for keeping data in sync with an S3 bucket.
+Useful for keeping data too large for GitHub in sync with a particular S3 bucket by comparing local files to the remote versions to see if the file has changed (using the md5 hash) and re-download accordingly.
+Any local files in the chosen directory that aren't contained on S3 will be deleted.

+The end result will be an exact reflection of the state of your S3 bucket.